-Inman Square is a vibrant commercial and residential area, with a roadway network that serves high volumes of people who walk, bike, ride transit, and drive.
-As part of a multidisciplinary team, McMahon is leading the transportation analysis and design for the Inman Square Intersection Safety Improvements Project.
-The design challenge is the existing unusual geometry of a severe skew of the primary intersection, high number of intersecting streets that cause safety and operational challenges for all users, and maintaining emergency access to a fire station.
+Inman Square is a vibrant commercial and residential area with a roadway network that serves high volumes of people who walk, bike, ride transit, and drive.
+As part of a multi-disciplinary team, McMahon is leading the transportation analysis and design for the Inman Square Intersection Safety Improvements Project.
+The design challenge is the existing unusual geometry of a severe skew of the primary intersection, high number of intersecting streets that cause safety and operational challenges for all users and maintaining emergency access to a fire station.
 McMahon’s role is to develop solutions to address the size and complexity of the intersection, which is challenging for bicyclists and drivers, while pedestrians currently face long delays waiting to safely cross.

 The purpose of the project is to develop multimodal safety improvements by:

 .
 Providing separated bicycle lanes, protected intersection treatments, and improved pedestrian facilities;